-- (A) A resolution put to the vote at any physical general meeting will be decided on a show of hands unless a poll is demanded when, or before, the chairman of the meeting declares the result of the show of hands.
-Subject to the legislation, a poll can be demanded by:- - (i) the chairman of the meeting; - (ii) at least five persons at the meeting who are entitled to vote; - (iii) one or more shareholders at the meeting who are entitled to vote (or their proxies) and who have between them at least ten per cent. of the total votes of all shareholders who have the right to vote at the meeting; or - (iv) one or more shareholders at the meeting who have shares which allow them to vote at the meeting (or their proxies) and on which the total amount which has been paid up is at least ten per cent. of the total sum paid up on all shares which give the right to vote at the meeting.
+- (A) A resolution put to the vote at any physical general meeting will be decided on a show of hands unless a poll is demanded when, or before, the chair of the meeting declares the result of the show of hands.
+Subject to the legislation, a poll can be demanded by:- - (i) the chair of the meeting; - (ii) at least five persons at the meeting who are entitled to vote; - (iii) one or more shareholders at the meeting who are entitled to vote (or their proxies) and who have between them at least ten per cent. of the total votes of all shareholders who have the right to vote at the meeting; or - (iv) one or more shareholders at the meeting who have shares which allow them to vote at the meeting (or their proxies) and on which the total amount which has been paid up is at least ten per cent. of the total sum paid up on all shares which give the right to vote at the meeting.

-The chairman of the meeting can also demand a poll before a resolution is put to the vote on a show of hands.
+The chair of the meeting can also demand a poll before a resolution is put to the vote on a show of hands.

-A demand for a poll can be withdrawn if the chairman of the meeting agrees to this.
+A demand for a poll can be withdrawn if the chair of the meeting agrees to this.

-If no poll is demanded or a demand for a poll is withdrawn, any declaration by the chairman of the meeting of the result of a vote on that resolution by a show of hands will stand as conclusive evidence of the result without proof of the number or proportion of the votes recorded for or against the resolution.
+If no poll is demanded or a demand for a poll is withdrawn, any declaration by the chair of the meeting of the result of a vote on that resolution by a show of hands will stand as conclusive evidence of the result without proof of the number or proportion of the votes recorded for or against the resolution.

-(B) All resolutions put to members at a general meeting held as a combined physical and electronic general meeting (in whole or in part) shall be voted on by a poll.
-Poll votes may be cast by such electronic means as the company in its sole discretion deems appropriate for the purposes of the meeting.
+(B) All resolutions put to members at a general meeting held as a combined physical and electronic general meeting (in whole or in part) shall, unless the chair of the meeting directs that it shall be decided on by a poll, be voted on by a show of hands.
+Poll votes or votes by show of hands may be cast by such electronic means as the chair of the meeting in their sole discretion deems appropriate for the purposes of the meeting.